misonuma/recursum/README.md

 ## Unsupervised Abstractive Opinion Summarizationby Generating Sentences with Tree-Structured Topic Guidance
-A code for "Unsupervised Abstractive Opinion Summarizationby Generating Sentences with Tree-Structured Topic Guidance ", TACL to be published in 2021.
+A code for "Unsupervised Abstractive Opinion Summarizationby Generating Sentences with Tree-Structured Topic Guidance", TACL to be published in 2021.

 Corresponding paper:
 https://arxiv.org/abs/2106.08007